WokLibCodeClub/OnlineCodeclub/easter_egg_catch.md

 Session 1: this is the video summary of session, 20 March 2021: [https://youtu.be/W7IcM6vUT0I](https://youtu.be/W7IcM6vUT0I)

-Session 2: The video summary for this session will appear after the SCratch session on Saturday 1st April 2021.
+Session 2: this is the video summary of session, 3 April 2021: [https://youtu.be/LrPVPHdsv5o] (https://youtu.be/LrPVPHdsv5o)

 [Back to index](README.md)